JacobH1992/one-click-hugo-cms/site/content/work/just-switch-app.md

 - Provide more information on their energy usage in KWh
 - Enter how much they pay each month
 - Come back later (for which we would set a reminder)
-- Procede with an estimation based on information they had already provided
+- Proceed with an estimation based on information they had already provided

 {{< figure src="/img/just-switch-app/jw-screens-3.jpg" alt="Adding details about energy usage" >}}